deepsquare-io/grid/docs/docs/01-introduction/03-core-concepts.md

 ## Infrastructure providers

-Infrastructure providers are organizations or companies that provide computing resources.
-They play a crucial role in supporting the DeepSquare Grid, making their resources available to other users on the network.
+Infrastructure providers are businesses or organizations that supply computing resources.
+They are essential in sustaining the DeepSquare Grid, offering their resources to other network participants.

-As part of the DeepSquare ecosystem, infrastructure providers may be subject to certain requirements or guidelines to ensure the security, reliability, and performance of the network.
-For example, they may need to adhere to specific hardware or software configurations, provide regular updates and maintenance, and maintain strict security protocols to protect against data breaches or other threats.
+As members of the DeepSquare ecosystem, these infrastructure providers may need to comply with certain prerequisites or recommendations to guarantee the security, dependability, and efficiency of the network.
+For instance, they might have to conform to particular hardware or software setups, perform routine updates and upkeep, and implement rigorous security measures to defend against data leaks or other hazards.

-By joining the DeepSquare grid as infrastructure providers, organizations can benefit from increased exposure to potential customers and revenue streams, as well as access to a wider network of computing resources and expertise.
-At the same time, they play a critical role in supporting the ongoing development and growth of the DeepSquare ecosystem, helping to drive innovation and advance the state of distributed computing.
+By participating in the DeepSquare grid as infrastructure providers, organizations can enjoy greater visibility to potential clients and revenue opportunities, as well as connect to an extensive network of computing resources and know-how.
+Simultaneously, they fulfill a vital function in promoting the continuous progress and expansion of the DeepSquare ecosystem, contributing to innovation and the advancement of distributed computing.

 ## High Performance Computing

-High Performance Computing (HPC) uses advanced hardware and software technologies to perform complex and computationally-intensive tasks.
-HPC systems often consist of clusters of interconnected servers or supercomputers that work together to execute large-scale
+High Performance Computing (HPC) employs cutting-edge hardware and software technologies to handle intricate and computationally demanding tasks.
+HPC systems typically consist of clusters of interconnected servers or supercomputers that collaborate to process large-scale projects.

-HPC is often used in scientific research, engineering, finance, and other fields where large amounts of data need to be processed quickly and accurately.
-Examples of HPC applications include weather forecasting, drug discovery, aerospace engineering, and financial risk analysis.
+HPC is commonly utilized in fields such as scientific research, engineering, finance, and others where massive amounts of data must be processed rapidly and accurately.
+Applications of HPC include weather prediction, drug development, aerospace engineering, and financial risk assessment.

-HPC systems typically require specialized hardware components, such as high-speed interconnects, parallel processors, and large amounts of memory and storage.
-They also rely on sophisticated software tools and frameworks to manage and coordinate the distribution of computational workloads across the cluster.
+HPC systems generally demand specialized hardware components like high-speed interconnects, parallel processors, and substantial amounts of memory and storage.
+Additionally, they depend on advanced software tools and frameworks for managing and coordinating the distribution of computational workloads throughout the cluster.

-In recent years, the use of cloud-based HPC services has become increasingly popular, allowing organizations to access high-performance computing resources on demand without having to invest in expensive hardware or maintain their own data centers.
-These cloud-based services often provide flexible pricing models based on usage, making it easier for organizations to scale their HPC capabilities up or down as needed.
+In recent times, the adoption of cloud-based HPC services has grown significantly, enabling organizations to access high-performance computing resources on-demand without investing in costly hardware or managing their own data centers.
+These cloud-based services often offer flexible pricing models based on usage, simplifying the process for organizations to scale their HPC capabilities as needed.

-Overall, HPC is an important and rapidly evolving field that enables researchers, scientists, and businesses to tackle some of the world's most complex and challenging computational problems.
+In summary, HPC is a vital and rapidly progressing field that allows researchers, scientists, and businesses to address some of the world's most complex and challenging computational issues.

 ## Economy of compute